ghgemmer/Halloween/README.md

 instantiated at compile time or thru local variables although these local variable of course only persist for the scope they are in and then are destroyed.

+The main program, PropController.ino, supports accepting serial commands to control the prop and peripherals, and outputing serial responses and status.
+This main program has top level state machines for
+* Prop synchronized to user movements -  Runs when variable AdafruitImuHeadMouthEnabled is true.
+Setup by command "ImuHeadMouth ....".
+* Calibrating an IMU and getting displaying its  position continuously - Run when Adafruit3DVisualizeEnabled, and setup with command "Visualize3D ...."
+* Very limited Prop checkout that Turns the LED eyes on and off as well as setting the back solenoid relay to the back down and back up position.
+(Note: do not have the back air cylinder powered by air when doing this as the period between transitions is 1 second)
+* Displaying Pitch difference continually between any two IMUs - Runs when AdafruitImusPitchDiffEnabled is true.
+Setup by command "ImusShowPitchDiff ..."

 The Arduino compiler by default puts large constants declared with the 'const ...' directive in program memory and then transfers them to RAM at startup to access them in the code like any other variable.
 So to avoid chewing up the limited 8K bytes of RAM space of the Mega 2560, the user can instead place large constants in